This pretty pink blueberry lemonade is made with only 4 ingredients. It's easy, tastes absolutely refreshing, and makes a lovely party treat!

 This recipe has not been tested with other substitutions or variations.
 If you do try, please let me know in the comments section below!

-- Strain the blueberry puree syrup (with a fine-mesh strainer) into a large pitcher.
-Press the blueberries with the back of a spoon to release as much juice as possible.
+Step 3: Mix the lemonade.
+Strain the blueberry puree syrup (with a fine-mesh strainer) into a large pitcher.
+Press the blueberries with the back of a spoon to release as much juice as possible .
 Add the lemon juice to it.

-- This drink is best served chilled.
-It can be served immediately after making.
+- Serve chilled - This drink is best served chilled, immediately after making.
 Leftover lemonade can be refrigerated for 4 to 5 days.

-- Also, add the fresh blueberries right before serving.
+- Blueberries - Add the fresh blueberries right before serving.

 💭FAQs

-Adding more blueberries into the drink will turn it into a maroonish color which is far off from the pink that is intended for this recipe.
-Hence, if you wish to add more blueberries, it is best to add the berries uncooked.
+To maintain the pink color of the drink, you can add more fresh blueberries into the drink (as a garnish) rather than using them to make the syrup.
 This way, you do not disturb the pink tone of the drink and get to enjoy the full, fresh blueberries along with the drink.

-You can use frozen blueberries to make the syrup.
-But it is best to use fresh blueberries for those that are separately added to the drink.
+Frozen blueberries can be used to make the syrup, It is best to use fresh blueberries for the garnish.

 The highlight of this blueberry lemonade is it's pretty pink color.
 The lovely pink hue is achieved by mixing a tiny bit of cooked blueberries with lemon juice.
 Since white sugar turns clear when dissolved, it does not affect the pink hue that is achieved by mixing the blueberries with lemon juice.

-Using sweeteners like honey and brown sugar or cane sugar will alter this pink hue because these sweeteners on their own give the lemonade an amber color.
+Using sweeteners like honey, brown sugar or cane sugar will alter this pink hue because these sweeteners on their own give the lemonade an amber color.

 I have seen some lemonade recipes that use agave, stevia, and even maple syrup (not my recipes) but I have personally not used any of these in my lemonade drink.
 Hence, I am not sure how they would impact the final color of this pink blueberry lemonade if used.